 Whilst the ability to recycle these is becoming greater, getting these items to the recycler is not as simple as we might like.

-Thankfully Colgate is stepping in to help address this issue, by funding a nationwide recycling program.
+Thankfully some brands are stepping in to help address this issue, by funding nationwide recycling programs.

 I wanted to make a mention of the packaging in which electric toothbrushes come.